Declan Rice Next Club Odds: Will The West Ham Captain Seal A Move In The Summer?

 Their loss was West Ham’s gain, as the Hammers quickly brought the prodigiously talented 14-year-old to East London, where he continued his development.

-The rest is history: Rice broke into the Hammers’ first team at the age of 18, and he is now the youngest captain in the Premier League, with a valuation “north of £150m”, according to Moyes.
+The rest is history: Rice broke into the Hammers’ first team at the age of 18, and he is now the youngest captain in the Premier League, with a valuation of around £100m.

-Graham Potter’s future as manager is uncertain, and the Blues could face Financial Fair Play restrictions, so they have fallen behind their rivals in this race.
+The club could face Financial Fair Play restrictions too, so they have fallen behind Arsenal in this race.

-Liverpool are next in the betting at 9/1 with Betfair in the betting to bolster their struggling midfield with the West Ham skipper this year.
+Liverpool are next in the betting at 11/1 with BetUK to bolster their struggling midfield with the West Ham skipper in the summer.

 Fabinho has excelled for the past five years in the Reds’ engine room, but his form has started to wane, while Jordan Henderson also appears to be on his last legs.